ProprioCS/Provia.Documents/Service Tickets.md

 Here are sample Work Order and Event Types (gleaned from a few existing dealers):

-So a “Standard” Work Order might contain a number of Events, such as:
+So a "Standard" Work Order might contain a number of Events, such as:

 - Pre-Install Walkthrough